 DESIGN 6500 Graduate Design Seminar, 3 credits*

-AAEP 7725 Research Writing or other Elective, 3 credits (recommended, not required)
+Elective (AAEP 7725 Research Writing recommended), 3 credits

 Spring Semester